kartik-v/dependent-dropdown/README.md

 Defaults to `kv-loading`.

 ##### placeholder
-_string_ whether the child select has a default placeholder.
+_string_ | _boolean_ whether the child select has a default placeholder.
 This will create an option with an empty value within the child select element.
 For optgroups this will be a disabled option.
 If you set this to `false`, it will not be displayed.
 Defaults to `Select ...`.